memphis-tools/dummy_mongodb_imdb_movies/README.md

 ## TO RUN TESTS
 **I use unittest which does not support async/await.
 Tests need to be improved with pytest pytest-asyncio.**

+We declare and export the Python path

     export PYTHONPATH=$PYTHONPATH:./app

+We run unittest

     python -m unittest

+Or using poetry:

+    poetry run python -m unittest

 ## STOP AND PURGE